Tips to Live By

 1. Women with average breast cancer risk (those with no known risk factors) should begin mammograms starting at age 40

-In the draft guidelines released May 9, 2023, the USPSTF is now recommending that all women with average risk of breast cancer begin getting screening mammograms at age 40.
+The USPSTF accepted their draft guidelines on April 30, 2024, to officially recommend that all women with average risk of breast cancer begin getting screening mammograms at age 40.

 Previously, the task force recommended that mammograms begin at age 50 for women.
 Those recommendations said women aged 49 and younger should talk to their doctor about when to start and how often to get a mammogram.